-That's the finding of the American Express OPEN Independent Retail Index, which found that neighborhoods with thriving independent businesses saw home values outperform citywide markets by 50 percent over the last 14 years.
+A landmark 2011 study from American Express OPEN Independent Retail Index revealed that successful small businesses could help bolster sagging real estate markets in some communities.
+The study found that over 14 years, neighborhoods with thriving independent businesses saw home values outperform citywide markets by 50 percent.

 While this study isn’t recent, it shows what businesses and communities have always known: Small businesses are a community’s lifeblood.
 Researchers aimed to show how communities that support independent shops reap benefits, including higher real estate values and more local jobs.